Twisting Kuperberg invariants via Fox calculus and Reidemeister torsion: Introduction

 \section{Introduction}

-Topological invariants of knots and 3-manifolds may be constructed essentially from two methods.
-On one hand, classical algebraic topology leads to the Alexander polynomial of a knot and, more generally, Reidemeister torsion of 3-manifolds.
-These invariants contain a lot of topological information and can be further strengthened by being enhanced with a representation of the fundamental group.
-The resulting {\em twisted invariants} turn out to be extremely powerful, for instance, they can detect mutation and non-invertibility of some knots and, when taken all together, they detect the genus of a knot and whether a 3-manifold fibers over the circle, cf. \cite{Lin:representations, Wada:twisted, KL:twisted, KL:mutation, FV:fibered, FV:Thurston}.
+Topological invariants of knots and 3-manifolds may be built, essentially, from two methods.
+On the one hand, one can define topological invariants using the tools of classical algebraic topology.
+These are referred as {\em classical invariants} and include the Alexander polynomial of knots \cite{Alexander:topological} and, more generally, the Reidemeister torsion of 3-manifolds \cite{Reidemeister}.
+These invariants contain deep topological information and, as initiated by Lin in the 90's, they can be further strengthened by twisting with a (non-abelian) representation of the fundamental group \cite{Lin:representations}.
+The resulting twisted invariants turn out to be extremely powerful, for instance, they sometimes detect mutation and non-invertibility of some knots \cite{Wada:twisted, KL:twisted, KL:mutation} and, when taken all together, they detect the Seifert genus of a knot and whether a 3-manifold fibers over the circle \cite{FV:Thurston, FV:fibered}.

-On the other hand, representation theory of the Hopf algebra $\Uq$ leads to the Jones polynomial of a knot \cite{Jones:polynomial} and to the Witten-Reshetikhin-Turaev (WRT) invariants of closed 3-manifolds \cite{Witten:quantum, RT2}, the latter provided $q$ is specialized to a root of unity.
-One can also construct closed 3-manifold invariants directly from an arbitrary finite dimensional Hopf algebra $H$ via the theory of Hopf algebra (co)integrals.
-This method was introduced by Kuperberg \cite{Kup1, Kup2} and Hennings \cite{Hennings:invariants}, the latter further needing $H$ to be ribbon.
-The Kuperberg invariant for a Hopf algebra $H$ is related to the Hennings invariant of the Drinfeld double $D(H)$ \cite{CC:ontwoinvariants} and this in turn relates to the WRT invariants when $H$ is the Borel subalgebra of $\Uq$ at a root of unity, at least for homology 3-spheres \cite{CKS:relation-WRT-Henn}.
-These are usually referred to as {\em quantum invariants} because of their striking connections with quantum field theory \cite{Witten:quantum}, though their topological content is not quite well understood.

-It turns out, however, that some invariants constructed from algebraic topology can also be seen as quantum invariants.
-For instance, the Alexander polynomial of a link $L\sb S^3$ can be obtained from the representation theory of $\Uqgl11$ \cite{Reshetikhin:supergroup, RS:Alexander} or from that of $\Uq$ at $q=i$ \cite{Murakami:Alexander}.
-More recently, it was shown that the abelian Reidemeister torsion of a closed 3-manifold can be obtained from the representation theory of an ``unrolled" version of $\Uq$ at $q=i$ \cite{BCGP} and that it extends to a non-semisimple TQFT.
-These results rely on the skein relation or state sum characterization of the Alexander polynomial.
-In \cite{LN:Kup}, we added a similar result to this list through Kuperberg's (involutive) Hopf algebra approach.
-However, this differs from the preceding results in that it recovers the abelian relative torsion of balanced sutured 3-manifolds, and it does so via Fox calculus.

-In this paper, we attempt to make the realization of torsion invariants as quantum invariants more general and explicit by extending the results of \cite{LN:Kup} to the non-abelian and twisted cases.
-In particular, we show that twisted Reidemeister torsion, and hence twisted Alexander polynomials, is a special case of an appropriate generalization of Kuperberg invariants to sutured 3-manifolds.
-More details are given below.